5 Steps to prepare your car for winter season.

 3.)
 Maintain appropriate tire pressure and tread depth

-The key to staying on road during those awful blizzards and heavy snowfalls is having dependable tires that are in good shape.
+The key to staying on the road during those awful blizzards and heavy snowfalls is having dependable tires that are in good shape.
 In order to keep yourself and your vehicle safe during winter driving you first need to check your tire pressure, you can do it with a simple gauge and cross check the vehicles manual for recommended pressure level.
 You should also make sure your tires have appropriate amounts of tread on them.

 4.)
 Inspect the Windshield Wipers

 Inspect the windshield wipers and replace them if they are worn or have become hardened.
 Change the windshield wiper fluid with one that has antifreeze added to it.

 As the temperature drops below freezing, add a bottle of fuel deicer in your tank once a month to help keep moisture from freezing in the fuel line.
 Keeping the gas tank filled also helps prevent moisture from forming.